 There was a stone arch which used to bridge the river, and a tragic occurrence explains the disappearance of the stone arch.
-I found the folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason:
+I found the folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason:

 "There once lived a wealthy widow at Hraunsás, she had two adolescent sons.
 Once the widow went with the entire household at Gilsbakki to attend mass.
 Her sons were to stay home alone and she warned them not to leave the farm while she was away.

 But as the churchgoers were gone the boys wanted to follow them and went to the river.
 They reached the stone arch leading across the river, but the stone arch has been described as being narrow and high above the river with a waterfall beneath it.

 As the boys had reached the middle of the stone arch they looked down.
 They felt dizzy as they saw the whirlpool in the river and fell from the natural bridge and into the river.

 When the people returned back home the boys had vanished.
 Their mother sent a search party out to look for them, but in vain, the boys were nowhere to be found.
 She then found out what had happened; as somebody had witnessed the boys but was too late to help them.

 Their mother got very angry and had the arch destroyed with the words that no man would ever be allowed to cross the river alive.
 From that time this waterfall, (which had been called Bjarnafoss), has been called Barnafoss - ("barn" being the Icelandic word for a child).

 The widow swore that if her children were to be found she would donate the church on the land leading to the river where they were to wash up, Norðurreyki.